 Stretch Your Muscles

 Many people with poor circulation spend all day sitting in the same position at work.
 When you are in a static position for long periods, your heart rate is always low and you never get the blood pumping.
 The good news is, you can easily get around this with some simple stretches.
 Regular stretching helps to engage your muscles and draw more blood towards them.
 Evidence suggests that stretches also encourage the body to release chemicals that widen the blood vessels, so it’s easier for blood to move around your body.
 Doing a few stretches when you wake up or at the end of the day can do wonders for your circulation.
 It will stop you from getting tight muscles and prevent pain too.
-Try these simple stretches on a daily basis if you are concerned about your circulation.
+Try some simple stretches on a daily basis if you are concerned about your circulation.

 Dry Brush Your Skin